 A federal multiple common bond charter is generally the most flexible charter for credit unions that want to cross state lines, merge with other credit unions, or acquire banks.

-Access our Step by Step Checklist by filling out the form to the right.
+Access our Step by Step Checklist by filling out the form above.